 So for those of you who have never participated in this event, you should take the plunge, sign up, come out and see what it is all about.
 We know you will enjoy the experience.

 This hotel will act as our host hotel for our Mid-Ohio track event.
-When you make your hotel reservation, please let their reservation specialists know that you are there for the Ohio Cobra Club event, as this will make you eligible to receive the special Ohio Cobra Club rate, which is less than the normal rate.
+When you make your hotel reservation, please call their hotel direct and let their reservation specialists know that you are there for the Ohio Cobra Club event.
+This will make you eligible to receive the special Ohio Cobra Club rate.

 The Wade Chamberlin Memorial Autocross will take place on the Circleville Raceway Park.
 The track is located about 30 minutes south of Columbus, and 5 miles north of Circleville on the west side of U.S. Route 23.